CopernicaMarketingSoftware/AMQP-CPP/README.md

 RabbitMQ supports a lightweight method of confirming that broker received and  processed a message.
-When you enable this, RabbitMQ sends back an 'ack' for each publish-operation that has been handled.
-For this method to work, the channel needs to be put in _confirm mode_.
-This is done using confirmSelect() method.
+When you enable this, RabbitMQ sends back an 'ack' or 'nack' for each publish-operation.
+For this to work, the channel needs to be put in _confirm mode_.
+This is done using the confirmSelect() method.
 When the channel is successfully put in confirm mode, the server starts counting the received messages (starting from 1) and sends acknowledgments for every message it processed (it can also acknowledge